bazifabdullah/portfolio-project/README.md

 HTML | CSS

 # Overview
 I made this Portfolio project as the final project for the [freeCodeCamp](https://www.freecodecamp.org/) responsive web design course using HTML and CSS.
+It is completely responsive.